 Cultural and Socio-Economic Issues

 Historical issues laid the foundation for habitat segmentation and checkerboard jurisdiction in Idaho’s Lapwai Creek Watershed, creating decision-making problems for contemporary steelhead protection.
 Steelhead use this tributary to the Clearwater River as spawning grounds in the spring and fall.
 But the heavy modification and channelization of Lapwai Creek, and the absence of some natural floodplains, makes the difficult task of spawning in modified Pacific Northwest riverways even more challenging.
 The stakeholder/managerial decision space is occupied by regional and federal stakeholders who bring their own precedents, views, and previous experiences to the table.
+The decision-space refers to the arbitrary area where dominant ideas, interests, and institutions come together to find compromise and best solutions for resource issues.
 This diversity of stakeholders makes the Lapwai Creek Watershed issue very challenging.
 However, the ability to find compromise and progress in the decision space can be better achieved through managerial practices like adaptive governance or the ability to understand, expect, and work alongside flux in a system of management.
 The Lapwai Creek Watershed’s checkerboard of jurisdictions and socio-ecologic decision space is a challenging but digestible problem that will require interdisciplinary thought and integration to find better outcomes for the diverse stakeholders.
 The largest stakeholders within the watershed are the Nez Perce Tribe, Nez Perce County, Lewiston Orchards Irrigation District/Bureau of Reclamation, private landowners, and federal agencies such as FEMA, USFWS, and NMFS.
 Each stakeholder comes into this discussion with its own history and set of resource problems.
 For example, the traditional stewards of this resource were the indigenous Nimipuu, now known as the Nez Perce Tribe.
 The tribe, headquartered in Lapwai along the banks of the creek, plays a central role in the management of lands and fishery resources within the watershed.
 The Tribe has a storied history of treaties and compromises with other stakeholders.
 These treaties and compromises have often been breached, destroying established legal and cultural relationships and ultimately creating a fragmented and weak management system.

 When the Nez Perce tribe entered into treaties with the U.S. government, the process essentially divided the tribe into “treaty” and “non-treaty” factions, which contemporary tribal members still note.
 The importance of these affiliations is seen as a cultural status within the tribe and even today is an important factor in tribal relations.
 “Treaty” Nez Perce were sent to the reservation at Lapwai while the “non-treaty” members fled authorities, which eventually led to the Nez Perce War of 1877.
 The subsequent process of assimilation, discussed below, fragmented ownership of land within the reservation and created jurisdictional issues that continue to hinder management of the Lapwai Creek Watershed to this day.